curvednebula/curvednebula.com/src/index.md

 <div class="home-intro">
   <h1>Creative Apps and Online Tools</h1>
-  <p>Curved Nebula builds focused tools for photo editing, color grading, relaxation, and everyday image tasks.
-Explore our apps for Android, iOS, and macOS or use our browser-based tools directly on the web.</p>
+  <p>Explore our apps for Android, iOS, macOS, or use our browser-based tools directly on the web.</p>
 </div>

 <div class="apps-container">